cse110-sp21-group15/cse110-sp21-group15/admin/cipipeline/github-actions-breakdown.md

 - For each job in a workflow, the first item under steps: must be 'uses: actions/checkout@v2'.
 This action checks out our repository's code on the machine that runs our workflow.
-You can also specify 'with: ref: branch-name' if you want to specify that code from a specific branch should be checked out
+You can also specify 'with: ref: branch-name' if you want to specify a specific branch that code should be checked out from.
+By default, code is checked out from the branch that's specified on GitHub to be the default branch (in our repo, the default branch is main).
 - The 'steps:' section for both workflows and Composite Run Steps Action is defined as a yaml list so you do not need a new '-' character for every line.
 Specifying '-' indicates that you are about to write a new step.
 Each step